 They’ve now corrected their mistake and Moses in fact will have to serve his suspension during the first match of the season proper, on August 12.

-The Community Shield, after all, is just a glorified friendly.
 So, with Moses out, Chelsea’s glaring lack of wing-back cover becomes even more blinding.
 Could a right wing-back be this week’s teased mystery signing?
 Or are we about to start the season with Anglo-Nigerian Fikayo Tomori or a poorly utilized spaniard César Azpilicueta lining up one of the key positions in the 3-4-3 system?

 Signing a good backup or rotational option for Moses (who faded strongly in the second-half of last season, albeit while also battling a toe injury that required surgery in the summer) and Alonso (who started slowly and is showing signs of doing the same already this season) is of paramount importance, if that wasn’t obvious or harped on enough before.